Nightscou2018/pebble_basic_openaps/README.md

 Tested so far with an Edison/Explorer rig

-Messages are recieved in pebble watch as notifications
+Messages are recieved in the pebble as notifications

 Takes advantage of small pebble displays such as newer timeround models